 TGbe editor: Please insert the following after the paragraph beginning with “The SSID subelement has the same format”[CID 1010, 1128]:

+The EHT Capabilities subelement is the same as the EHT Capabilities element defined in 9.4.2.295c (EHT Capabilities element).

+The EHT Operation subelement is the same as the EHT Operation element defined in 9.4.2.295a (EHT Operation element).

+The Basic variant Multi-Link subelement is the same as the Basic variant Multi-Link element defined in 9.4.2.295b.2 (Basic variant Multi-Link element).

+NOTE – The AP follows the rules defined in 35.3.2 (Container for multi-link information) when it includes a Basic variant Multi-Link subelement in the Neighbor Report element.

 35.3.2 Container for multi-link information

 TGbe editor: Please insert the following sentence as the last paragraph as shown below [CID 1010, 1128]: